francoiskroll/cutter/README.md

 Read with only a mutation at edge is counted as reference, see alleleToMutation.

 classifyReads, expedit = NA will never call edit (perhaps obvious), only two possible categories become reference and mutated.

+### version history

+* v1

+* v2
+Detection of scaffold incorporation, currently just looks at substitutions or insertions that starts with G around end of RTT (end of RHA).
+Can control detection with `rhapos` and `scaffdetectwin`.